The Workplace Experiences Survey is the primary opportunity for all faculty and staff to share feedback on their experiences of working at UBC.

 Your feedback shapes our workplace

-Faculty and staff feedback in the Workplace Experiences Survey (WES) is used to shape priorities at the university, including the focus on people within UBC's strategic plan.
+Faculty and staff feedback in the Workplace Experiences Survey (WES) is used to shape priorities at the university that complement unit-level actions around engagement.
 The survey offers insights into the progress of efforts being made to ensure UBC is a diverse, inclusive, safe and vibrant workplace.

 This comprehensive survey is offered every three years and considers various workplace engagement topics, including leadership, inclusion, and career development.
 Survey results also support leaders, managers, and support offices with identifying areas of opportunity for improvement at all levels of the university.